About the Municipal Department of Arts and Culture

 Around 1300 staff work in the Department of Arts and Culture’s various institutions and facilities, not including the “GmbH” (Ltd.) companies attached to the Department.
 Of these some 520 work in libraries, around 185 in municipal museums, approximately 150 at the Munich Philharmonic, around 360 in theaters and some 135 staff in the specialist departments for the promotion of culture, cultural infrastructure and events.
 Librarians in the city library, craftsmen and artists in the city’s theaters, exhibition curators and restorers in museums, orchestra musicians, teachers at Munich’s Adult Education Center and many other colleagues and team-members all play their own role in providing Munich’s rich cultural offering.

-In 2016, the Department of Arts and Culture’s total budget, covering all of its various areas of activity, was around 200 million Euros.
-A large portion of these funds are taken up by the Munich City Library and the Münchner Kammerspiele theater (19,3% and 17,7% of the budget respectively).
+In 2018, the Department of Arts and Culture’s total budget, covering all of its various areas of activity, was around 215 million Euros.
+A large portion of these funds are taken up by the Munich City Library and the Münchner Kammerspiele theater.